-As cigarette smoking continues to be the leading cause of preventable death in the US, as recent CDC estimates have shown, researchers have focused on tackling the biggest factor inhibiting smokers from quitting: nicotine withdrawal.
+As cigarette smoking continues to be the leading cause of preventable death in the US, as recent CDC estimates show, researchers have focused on tackling the biggest factor preventing smokers from quitting: nicotine withdrawal symptoms.

 “Increasing pAMPK levels and, consequently, downstream AMPK signaling pharmacologically attenuate anxiety-like behavior following nicotine withdrawal.
-We show that metformin, a known AMPK activator in the periphery, reduces withdrawal symptoms through a mechanism dependent on the presence of the AMPKα subunits within the hippocampus,” the study’s author writes.
+We show that metformin, a known AMPK activator in the periphery, reduces withdrawal symptoms through a mechanism dependent on the presence of the AMPKα subunits within the hippocampus,” the findings say.

-According to the findings, released in the journal PNAS, metaformin demonstrated a complete absence of withdrawal symptoms after having been administered to laboratory mice following two weeks of exposure to nicotine.
+According to the findings, the drug metaformin caused a complete absence of withdrawal symptoms after having been administered to laboratory rodents following two weeks of exposure to nicotine.